Pyreko/yt-community-post-archiver/README.md

 # yt-community-post-archiver

 Archives YouTube community posts.
-Will try and grab the post's text content, images at as large of a resolution as possible, and some other various metadata.
+Will try and grab the post's text content, images at as large of a resolution as possible, polls, and some other various metadata.

-Note this was written _really_ quickly, and might not work every time - you may need to run this a few times to get everything and not have crashes.
+Note this was written _really_ quickly, and might not work every time.
 It is also a bit fragile, and YT updates might break it.
 Feel free to let me know if it's broken, and if I can I'll try to fix it!

 ## Usage